ansys/pyansys-sound/doc/source/api/spectrogram_processing.rst

 Spectrogram processing
 ----------------------

-This module provides useful functions to process signals in the time-frequency domain, such as the calculation of the Short-Time Fourier Transform (STFT) and Inverse STFT (ISTFT).
+This module provides functions to process signals in the time-frequency domain, such as the calculation of the Short-Time Fourier Transform (STFT) and Inverse STFT (ISTFT).

-In the case of rotating machines, given the RPM information, it also allows to isolate specific orders from a spectrogram.
+In the case of rotating machines, given the RPM information, it also allows you to isolate specific orders from a spectrogram.

 .. module:: ansys.sound.core.spectrogram_processing